kb-dk/summa/README.md

 ## Building

 Summa is a complex collection of modules.
 The `Summix`-module merges these into a single distribution called `summix`.

-It can be build with the standard `mvn package`, but it takes 1 hour to run all the unit-tests, so `mvn -DskipTests package` might be considered.
+ As several unit-tests can only pass in separate runs, building the project can only be done with `mvn -DskipTests package` :-(

 The distribution package can be found in `Summix/target/` and is to be used with the `SummaRise` project.
 See